voidarclabs/py.shadow/README.md

 ## Usage

-To boot project shadow, you can use `./boot.sh` or on windows just open the file.
 You will need to have the latest version of [python](https://www.python.org/downloads/) installed, and for full functionality, have nano installed on your system.
 #
 > **Warning:** WINDOWS IS NOT SUPPORTED AS THIS PROGRAM REQUIRES TOUCH.
 PLEASE USE THE DOCKER VERSION!